Overview of the Domain-Specific Language Tools User Interface

 The following table explains how the parts of the UI are used.

-DSL Explorer appears when a DSL definition is the active window.
-It shows the DSL as a tree.
-DSL Explorer lets you edit features of the model that are not displayed on the diagram.
+Use the DSL Explorer to set the properties of model elements and to manage features of the model that are not displayed on the diagram.
 For example, you can add toolbox items and switch on the validation process by using the DSL Explorer.

 DSL Details window

-The domain model diagram is divided into two parts.
-One side of the diagram shows the elements and relationships in the model.
-The other side shows how the model is to be displayed, and includes the shapes that are used to display the elements and the properties of the model diagram.
-The following picture shows the elements of the diagram.
+The DSL Tools diagram is divided into two parts by a swimlane.
+The left side of the diagram shows the elements and relationships in the model.
+The right side shows how the model is to be displayed, and includes the shapes that are used to display the elements and the properties of the model diagram.
+The following picture shows the elements of the DSL Tools diagram.

-The following table explains some of the elements of the domain model diagram.
+The following table explains some of the elements of the diagram.